National Survey of Substance Abuse Treatment Services (N-SSATS)

 N-SSATS is an annual survey of all known public and private substance abuse treatment facilities in the United States.
 N-SSATS collects three types of information from facilities:

-- Characteristics of individual facilities.
-This includes types of treatment provided and services offered, operation of the facility (public or private), and special programs or groups provided for specific client types.
+- The characteristics of individual facilities, including types of treatment provided and services offered, operation of the facility (public or private), and special programs or groups provided for specific client types.
 It also includes client outreach and payment options.

 - Client count information, which includes counts of clients served by service type and the number of beds designated for treatment.

 - General information, including licensure, certification, accreditation, and facility website availability.